 Where an investigating authority is already involved, it is prudent for the company to consult or inform it prior to undertaking interviews.
 Increasingly, the SFO and the FCA have sought to impose restrictions on the conduct of interviews in corporate investigations or to prevent them from taking place.
 While a company cannot be prevented from undertaking its own interviews, there is risk of criticism if it proceeds without the consent of the authority, particularly where it could be suggested that it has prejudiced an investigation.
 In particular, there may be circumstances where an investigating authority requests that the company refrain from conducting witness interviews during its investigation.

-Indeed, the judgment handed down by Mr Justice Williams in the deferred prosecution agreement (DPA) reached between the SFO and Serco Geografix Ltd referred to the agreement of the company not to interview witnesses during the criminal investigation as an example of its co-operation.
+The judgment handed down by Mr Justice Williams in the deferred prosecution agreement (DPA) reached between the SFO and Serco Geografix Ltd referred to the agreement of the company not to interview witnesses during the criminal investigation as an example of its cooperation.
 The DPA reached with Güralp Systems Limited in 2019 similarly referred to Güralp’s decision to defer interviews until the SFO was content for it to proceed, and to providing details of those witness interviews to the SFO as evidence of extensive cooperation.
 In the two connected DPAs concluded in July 2021 (which remained anonymised until 2023), the companies’ cooperation was said have to included the voluntary provision of summaries of witness accounts from internal investigation, as well as a limited waiver of privilege in relation to lawyer’s notes on the interviews.